Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 Several configuration options can be used to further customize the look and behavior of the game on your page.

 By default, the first canvas element on the page is used for rendering.
-To use a different canvas element the :js:attr:`canvas` override option can be used.
+To use a different canvas element the `canvas` override option can be used.
 It requires a reference to the DOM element itself.

 ```